lamberta/devkit-doc/guide/game-walkthrough.md

 `ui.ImageView` is a subclass of `ui.View`.
 Along with the properties it inherits from the base View, `ImageView` has additional methods for setting an image to be used within a view.
-Check [the API](../api/ui-imageview.html) for more details.
+Check the [ImageView API](../api/ui-images.html) for more details.

 Now that we have imported our dependencies, we can define our `TitleScreen` class.
 Here we use the `Class` function to